SORMAS-Foundation/SORMAS-Angular/README.md

 On Windows, make sure the `docker` folder in the project is added to the Docker File Sharing as per the instructions [here](https://docs.docker.com/docker-for-windows/)

+To connect to the Postgres databases you can use your preferred IDE or from the cli with `psql -h 127.0.0.1 -p 8401 -U KEYCLOAK_DB_USER` and `psql -h 127.0.0.1 -p 8300 -U SORMAS_POSTGRES_USER`

 ## Auth with Keycloak

 Run keycloak locally with docker (this is only for dev testing):